decentralized-identity/faq/docs/spec.md

 [[ref:DIDs]] and [[ref:VCs]], not by ideological definitions.

 ##### Is *decentralized* identity different from *self-sovereign* identity? 🟡🔥

+In short, Yes they are diffent.
+You can have a decentralized identifier system that is not self sovereign, but you can't have a self sovereign identifier system that is (not de-) centralized.

 The two building blocks of [[ref:DIDs]] and VCs, which decentralize addressing/identifier systems and make data portable and verifiable, enable new,